Fort Lauderdale Pedestrian Accident Lawyers

 - Someone is struck by a car while they exit another vehicle.

 These are just a handful of examples of pedestrian accidents.
-If you have questions about whether your accident qualifies as a pedestrian accident, ask an experienced lawyer.
+If you have questions about whether your accident qualifies, ask an experienced Fort Lauderdale pedestrian accident lawyer.
 Just remember: if you were on foot when you were hurt by a vehicle, you were likely involved in a pedestrian accident.

 Types of Pedestrian Accidents in Fort Lauderdale